bdeckard92/dupUT/02-Lesson-Plans/08-Project-1/README.md

 @TODO INSERT LINK

-## Heads Up
+## Heads-Up

-* Next week students will begin learning Node.js.
+* Next week, students will begin learning Node.js.
 You may want to use this week to check and troubleshoot installations.

 ## Resources